jengerred/MovingObjects.github.io/README.md

 Here is a pattern using circles that I created to move a circle in and out of place.

 ## Installation:
 I used the pattern and shapes I created when practicing shapes.
-Then I set one of the circles to move in and out of place.
+Then I set the circles to move and trying to figure out how to get them in and out of place.

 ## Usage:
 You can not do much with this page.
 I created it to practice moving objects on a page.